Ideal for AP Physics 1, AP Chemistry, SAT Math, and introductory college STEM courses.

 Enter the initial conditions of the projectile

-Calculated flight kinematics
+Calculated flight kinematics and algebra steps

 Projectile Motion Calculator: Mastering Trajectory Physics